anucvml/ddn/apps/PMaF/README.md

 # How to Use
 We explore two differentiable deep declarative layers, namely least squares on sphere (LESS) and implicit eigen decomposition (IED), for learning the principal matrix features (PMaF) which refers to a single vector summarising a data matrix.

+## Environment
+We use PyTorch 1.12.0 on a single 3090 GPU.

 ## Least Squares on Sphere (LESS)
 In LESS/test_least_squares_sphere.py, set "enable_viz_proj=True" for all figures (with 8 examples) in the paper;